 - Questions about disturbing or concerning students, contact Student Support and Advocacy

-- Questions about disturbing or concerning faculty or staff, contact the Office of Equity and Diversity
+- Questions about disturbing or concerning faculty or staff, contact the Office of Professionalism and Ethics

 USC has a threat assessment protocol and intervention team in place.
 The team includes counselors, mental health professionals, campus law enforcement, student affairs and human resources administrators, and mental health disability specialists.
 The team is charged with assessing the risk, nature and severity of possible violence to an individual or group.

-If you call the Office of Equity and Diversity to report a possible threat of violence, you will be asked for information to help begin the threat assessment process:
+If you contact the Office of Professionalism and Ethics to report a possible threat of violence, you will be asked for information to help begin the threat assessment process: